 “I don’t mean to bring more to this story than may be there, but I don’t like seeing it deprived of its erotic implications, either.
 Your average Bible Thumper had better be able to thump the story of David and Jonathan into Platonic shape before he tells me his Bible is adamantly opposed to anything even the least bit suspect.
 I believe it can’t be done, frankly, without depriving the story of David and Jonathan of its imagery, power and beauty – or of its immortal tribute to the love of one man for another.”

 To “eisegete” is to import something foreign into the text, “discover” it, and pretend it was there all along.
+[To see an exegesis of the text, click here.]
 Allen’s rendition of David and Jonathan does so exceedingly.
 At every turn of his retelling in this published sermon, he chooses language to implicate an erotic encounter – the poet, musician and soldier (a “politically correct” portrayal of a “good” homosexual citizen) who sings over his dying “lover,” who shoots “symbolic arrows” (an eisegetical introduction of the pagan myth of Cupid?), and who employs a servant boy in keeping secret about his participation in arranging a romantic homosexual tryst.

-And when Allen quotes the text showing Saul’s anger with David, he does so to implicate a possible and “knowing” opposition of Saul to their alleged erotic relationship, but stops his quote of the verse before the context is complete: “As long as the son of Jesse lives on this earth, neither you nor your kingdom will be established.
-Now send and bring him to me, for he must die!”
+And when Allen quotes the text showing Saul’s anger with David, he does so to implicate a possible and “knowing” opposition of Saul to their alleged erotic relationship, but stops his quote of the verse before the context is complete: “For every day that the son of Jesse is alive on the earth, neither you nor your royal power will be established.
+Now send and take him to me, for he is a son of death.”
 (1 Samuel 20:31).
 Saul did not throw a javelin at Jonathan because of opposition to a supposed homosexual affair, but because of his opposition to his son’s allegiance to David’s anointing by Yahweh as the next king (as we already noted in 1 Samuel 22:8, which if there were any such homosexuality involved, would have been explicitly noted as well; and too, if there were, why did Saul originally keep David at his court rather than send him back to his family?).

 Also, Saul opposed the Davidic covenant that Yahweh was initiating, since he had already rebelled against the covenant Yahweh had made with him.
 And as we have already evidenced in looking at David and Jonathan’s relationship, it was predicated on a genuine friendship based on a common faith in Yahweh, and Jonathan’s courage not to follow in his father’s sins.
 The late night meeting was not the erotic episode that Allen so much wants to discover.
 It was a biblically heathy male friendship in the face of political danger, where both men were choosing Yahweh as King, and not the rebellious Saul as king.